Robert Del Naja: Art work

 Del Naja had his largest solo art show at the Lazarides gallery in central London from 24 May to 22 June 2013.
 The show's content spanned a period of over twenty years and featured many of the art pieces that Del Naja created for Massive Attack.
 Each piece, reinterpreted especially for the exhibition, was hand-printed and finished.
 The show featured three one-off 'digital infinity mirrors' two of which contained phrases supplied by Reprieve extracted from drone pilot dialogues.
 Del Naja and Grant DJ'd at the opening night on 23 May.

 A multi-medium show conceived and designed by Del Naja and filmmaker Adam Curtis – in collaboration with United Visual Artists (UVA) – premiered in Manchester in July 2013.
 The show featured a Curtis film, unofficially titled The Plan, which was projected onto a huge screen surrounding the audience.
 The lighting and LED elements that surrounded the film and players were designed by Del Naja and UVA.

 Del Naja orchestrated the show's soundtrack, and the music later became part of the score for Curtis' BBC production entitled HyperNormalisation in 2016.

-In 2015, Del Naja published the career-spanning 3D and the Art of Massive Attack.
+In 2015, Del Naja published a book of photographs, art, and stories that spanned his entire career titled 3D and the Art of Massive Attack.

 During the COVID lockdown, on 19 May 2020 Del Naja launched his Fire Sale website store, selling Protection, a limited-edition print, in aid of the Bristol Food Union.
 The print raised more than £100,000 for the charity.

 In July 2020, Massive Attack released a political audiovisual EP called Eutopia: The 3x track fusion was created across five cities during the Covid-19 global lockdown period.
 The project was co-written and produced by 3D and Mark Donne, featuring strong arguments for global system change from UN Paris Climate Agreement author Christiana Figueres, founder of the universal basic income principle professor Guy Standing and inventor of the US wealth tax policy Professor Gabriel Zucman.

 In June 2021, Del Naja was presented with a Royal College of Art honorary doctorate - nominated and presented by Sir Jony Ive.

 In March 2022, he started again selling off artwork to help victims of the 2022 Russian invasion of Ukraine, with proceeds to go to the Disasters Emergency Committee's humanitarian appeal.